jakelarue/beautiful-jekyll/aboutme.md

 <br>

-I've been a copywriter since early 2015 - first for my own side projects/businesses, and later for local SMBs and service companies, as well as numerous entrepreneurs and consultants.
+I've been a copywriter since early 2015 - first for my own projects/businesses, and later for local SMBs and service companies, as well as numerous entrepreneurs and consultants.

 A few things you should know about me:

 - I don't write for passion - I write for results
 - I write for my own businesses as well, so you're not dealing with a charlatan - I actually drink my own kool-aid
+- I like to deal straight.
+No bullshit.
+No cutting corners.
+- Dropping out of college was one of the best decisions I made in my life
 - And I'm a heavy cryptocurrency enthusiast that loves to take random road trips and play poker